ryanstout/stoutlang/docs/effects.md

 }
 ```

-When save purchase emits the effect (GetPurchaseSaveUrlAction), it jumps to the outermost handler.
+When `save_purchase` emits the effect (GetPurchaseSaveUrlAction), it jumps to the outermost handler (for actions).
 From inside of the .action block, we could call the default handler if one existed, but in this case we're just going to return a url string.
 The returned url string gets returned from the emit function and `save_purchase` continues.

 If we want, we can wrap our whole program in this handler, thus providing the save url across all of our codebase.
-Because concurrency in Stoutlang is done with coroutines and there is no asynchronous callbacks, handlers are guaranteed to be provided to all code launched from within the handler.
+Because concurrency in Stoutlang is done with coroutines and there are no asynchronous callbacks, handlers are guaranteed to be provided to all code launched from within the handler. (even if new coroutines are created along the way)

 Instead of having an action for each piece of global configuration, you will typically have one handler that provides a configuration struct.
 Things like environment variables can also be provided in this way, the default handler will look up in the program's ENV, but giving you a way to easily override the lookup for testing, sandboxing, or changing config inside of a handler.